legalbox/lb_js_scalableApp/README.txt

 DESCRIPTION

-  The Scalable JavaScript Application framework is a client-side library developed by Legal Box to create modular Web applications.
+  The Scalable JavaScript Application framework is a client-side library developed by Legal-Box to create modular Web applications.
 It is based on the Scalable JavaScript Application Architecture [1] by Nicholas Zakas.

 FIRST STEPS

-  The design of the framework is described in Design Patterns for Scalable JavaScript Application by Legal Box [2], which you can find in the doc folder of this project.
+  The design of the framework is described in Design Patterns for Scalable JavaScript Application by Legal-Box [2], which you can find in the doc folder of this project.

   After installing the required software (see the requirements section below),